Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 ## Required headers

-For a native message to be processed, NServiceBus endpoints using the Azure Service Bus transport require the following headers:
+For a native message to be processed, NServiceBus endpoints using the Azure Service Bus .NET Standard transport require the following headers:

  1. Message type
  1. Message intent